 Kristen Jaymes Stewart was born on April 9, 1990, in Los Angeles, California.
-Her father John — a stage manager, producer and director — and mother Jules — a scriptwriter — immersed their daughter in the Hollywood scene at an early age.
+Her father, John — a stage manager, producer and director — and mother, Jules — a scriptwriter — immersed their daughter in the Hollywood scene at an early age.
 She made her first television appearance at the age of eight after her performance in a grade school Christmas play caught the eye of a talent scout.
-Shortly after, she landed a bit role on the Disney Channel TV movie, The Thirteenth Year (1999).
+Shortly after, she landed a bit role in the Disney Channel movie The Thirteenth Year (1999).

-Two years later, Stewart landed a more substantial role in the independent film The Safety of Objects (2001).
-But the actress' big break didn't come until 2002, when she was cast as the lead in the blockbuster drama Panic Room, starring with film veterans Jodie Foster, Forest Whitaker and Jared Leto.
-Stewart's role as the diabetic, troubled teen caught the attention of critics, who praised her understated and solid performance.
-Fans also resonated with Stewart, and the film raked in a respectable $95 million at the box office.
+Two years later, Stewart landed a more substantial role in the independent feature The Safety of Objects (2001).
+But the actress' big break didn't come until 2002, when she was cast as the lead in the blockbuster drama Panic Room, with screen veterans Jodie Foster, Forest Whitaker and Jared Leto.
+Stewart's role as the diabetic, troubled teen caught the attention of critics, who praised her understated and solid performance, and the film raked in a respectable $95 million at the box office.

 'Cold Creek Manor'